decentraland/unity-renderer/README.md

 ## Running the kernel

-First, build the project:
+Make sure you have node v10 or compatible installed, then build the project:

+    cd kernel
-    make build
+    make build-essentials

 To run and watch a server with the kernel build, run:

     make watch

+Optionally, you can build the test scenes which are used in `debug` mode:

+    make test-scenes

 To run the Unity interface:

 1. Download and install Unity 2019.1.14f1 or a later 2019.1 version (note that 2019.2 does not work!)
 2. Open the Initial Scene
 3. Run the Initial Scene in the Unity editor!

 To run the client in `debug` mode append the following query parameter to the URL: